DevarajDataScientist/Advanced_House_Price_predictor/README.md

-# 🚀 Machine Learning Project with ZenML and MLflow
+# 🏠 Advanced End-to-End House Price Predictor with ZenML and MLflow

-Welcome to this ML project, which uses **ZenML** for pipeline management and **MLflow** for experiment tracking and model deployment.
-Follow the steps below to set up your environment, run the pipeline, and deploy the model.
+This project is an **Advanced End-to-End House Price Predictor** that uses **ZenML** for orchestrating machine learning pipelines and **MLflow** for experiment tracking and model deployment.
+The pipeline covers all steps from data processing, model training, and evaluation to deployment, making it a comprehensive solution for predicting house prices based on various features.

 ---